 Being told you owe a debt can be unsettling and lead to rash decisions.
 It starts with a phone call from a number you don’t recognize.
 On the other end of the line, someone says you owe a debt you’re certain you have already paid or don’t recognize at all.
 They may bully you and demand payment at that moment, leaving you feeling powerless against the consequences.

 Don’t reach for your wallet yet - and don’t hang up.
 Just because someone says you owe money doesn’t necessarily make it so.

 The Consumer Financial Protection Bureau has reported that 65% of the complaints it receives are from consumers who had been asked to pay a debt they did not owe.
 Under the FDCPA, a debt collector alleging a debt against you must send you written verification of the debt within five days of initial contact.

 If this is a scam, the offending party may face additional criminal charges of mail fraud.

 If you receive a written notice of the alleged debt, you have 30 days to dispute it in writing.
 Once the debt is disputed, debt collection activity must halt until the collector sends you proof.
 If it persists without proof, you need to speak with a Kansas City attorney about exercising your rights.

 We’ll investigate on your behalf to determine if you have a case.
 If we move forward and win, all fees will be paid by the offending debt collector.
 Even if we lose, you still owe nothing.
-Take the opportunity to exercise your federally guaranteed rights and speak with a Kansas City attorney.
+Take the opportunity to exercise your federally guaranteed rights and speak with a Kansas City or St. Louis attorney.
 The worst thing you can do is ignore a debt - even if it doesn’t belong to you.